dddrrreee/cs140e-20win/labs/6-threads/README.md

  4. Make sure you `thread-test-both` works.
 Write your own code to test that you can intermix pre-emptive and non-pre-emptive threads.

+#### Three possible extensions:
+   0. save state onto the stack itself.

+   1. Extension (easy): an implementation of your context switching code (from 2) using the ARM `stmfd` and `ldmfd` instructions.

+   4. Extension (medium): re-implement your sonar code to have two threads, one for PWM of the LED, one for the sonar device thread.
+   Make a new `sleep_us(us)` routine that will `rpi_yield()` the processor if needed.

+   5. Extension (hard): An involuntary (pre-emptive) context switching implementation that uses a modification of the timer interrupt code from lab 7 to interrupt the current thread, pick a new one (round-robin), and jump to it.